otrain13/FutileTemplate/README.md

 * Create a new, empty project directly outside the template folder.
 * Open a terminal on your Mac.
 * Navigate to the repo directory.
-* Execute the createfutileproj command, as appropriate.
-See usage:
+* Execute the createfutileproj command, as appropriate (See usage below).
+* If everything installed properly, open the project in Unity.
+Open the MainScene scene file, and drag the Main script and Futile script onto the game object called Futile.
+* Run and you should see a pink background, yellow box, with HELLO WORLD in black text.

 **Usage:**